 An asset retirement obligation (ARO) is a legal obligation associated with the retirement of long-lived assets.
 These liabilities are initially recorded at fair value and the related asset retirement costs are capitalized by increasing the carrying amount of the related assets by the same amount as the liability.
 Asset retirement costs are subsequently depreciated over the useful lives of the related assets.
-Subsequent to initial recognition, Middlebury records period-to-period changes in the ARO liability resulting from the passage of time and revisions to either the timing or the amount of the related obligation is settled.
+Subsequent to initial recognition, Middlebury records period-to-period changes in the ARO liability resulting from the passage of time and revisions to either the timing or the amount of the original estimate of undiscounted cash flows.
+Middlebury ARO liabilities are accreted when the related obligation is settled.
 Middlebury has recorded an ARO liability in accrued expenses of \$4,152 and \$4,255 at June 30, 2015 and 2014, respectively.